thassets/fe_coding_challenge_boilerplate/README.md

 #### Getting Started
 ###### Local development (recommended)
-- To work locally using your own editor, install the [expo-cli](https://docs.expo.io/workflow/expo-cli/): `npm install -g expo-cli`.
+- To work locally using your own editor, install the [expo-cli](https://docs.expo.io/workflow/expo-cli/): `npm install -g expo-cli`
 - Clone the repository: `git clone https://github.com/tradehounds/fe_coding_challenge_boilerplate.git`
 - Install javascript dependencies (expo takes care of native linking for you): `npm install`
 - From here, you can run on a native simulator or just work in the browser.
 It's totally up to you, just take a look at the package.json scripts for ios, android, and web options.
 ###### Remote development
-- To work using the online expo snack editor, navigate to snack.expo.io and on the left column (near "Project"), click the vertical ellipses and import this git repository: https://github.com/tradehounds/fe_coding_challenge_boilerplate.git.
+- To work using the online expo snack editor, navigate to snack.expo.io and on the left column (near "Project"), click the vertical ellipses and import this git repository: https://github.com/tradehounds/fe_coding_challenge_boilerplate.git

 #### Requirements
 As a user, I want to be able to: